 Fin’s “ah-ha” moment inspired him to found Kiss the Ground with a friend who had similar passions.
 The two of them have gone on to develop trainings, and programs for people around the world to become confident soil advocates.

 Turns out that although many regenerative agriculture practices are simply a matter of getting in tune with nature, modern science until recently understood very little about how the soil food web actually works.
 It has taken us a while to completely understand why and how many of our current agricultural practices are in fact destroying land around the world, leading to financial stress for farmers, food shortages, and fueling global warming.

-We now know beyond a doubt that adopting practices such as no or low-till farming, adding cover crops and blending crops with grazing animals (known as silvopasture), can have profound effects on the land.
-The results include drastically improved water infiltration rates, carbon storage and increases in biodiversity.
-These practices essentially “super-charge” regeneration with less and less inputs.
+We now know beyond a doubt that adopting practices such as no or low-till farming, adding cover crops, and blending crops with grazing animals (known as silvopasture), can have profound effects on the land.
+The results include drastically improved water infiltration rates, carbon storage, and increases in biodiversity.
+These practices essentially “super-charge” regeneration with less and less input.

 Dirt versus Soil – The Soil Sponge

 Soil, by definition, must contain a significant percentage of organic living matter, plus air and water.
-Without these, soil is made up of mostly sand, silt and clay and is essentially dead, or “dirt”.
+Without these, the soil is made up of mostly sand, silt, and clay and is essentially dead, or “dirt”.